Igalia/webkit-container-sdk/README.md

 ## WebKit Container SDK

-Welcome to `WebKit Container SDK`, the all-in-one SDK for WebKit GTK/WPE port development.
+Welcome to the WebKit Container SDK, the all-in-one SDK for WebKit GTK/WPE port development.

 It provides a fully-equipped container image ready for WebKit development as well as scripts to run the image using `podman`.